-This pumpkin angel food cake has a lightly spiced whipped cream frosting that complements it perfectly.
-An easy Thanksgiving dessert recipe.
+Pumpkin angel food cake has a lightly spiced whipped cream frosting that complements it perfectly.
+This easy pumpkin recipe makes the best Thanksgiving dessert.

 Pumpkin Angel Food Cake